Why Do Car Accidents Happen?

 And to make matters more complicated, many drivers who fall asleep at the wheel deny any wrongdoing.
 That's why it's critical you have an experienced attorney on your side that knows how to investigate "asleep at the wheel accidents" and has the case results to prove it.

-Contact the Law Office of Scott M. Miller.
+Contact the Law Offices of Scott M. Miller, P.A.
 You can reach us 24 hours a day at (866) MILLER-5 and schedule an appointment.
 The sooner you contact us, the sooner we can help you.